 The light at the end of the tunnel

-We know our brow-boss audience is worldwide--therefore we can't speak on every countries behalf when we proceed with our excitement!
-However, last week, the government here in The Netherlands has declared that our beauty and hair salons are able to open their doors again as of Monday, May 11th, 2020.
+We know our brow-boss audience is worldwide, so we are beyond excited that more and more countries declared that beauty and hair salons are able to open their doors again.
 The buzz, excitement, and positivity was more than welcomed amongst us!
-Although Supercilium is not a freestanding salon or shop--we are more than happy for our local beauticians who have taken a huge hit on business and working passionately for over 8 weeks now!
-Also exiting the #browlockdown is Belgium, Germany, Switzersland, Norway, Sweden and Denmark!
+Although Supercilium is not a freestanding salon or shop--we are more than happy for our local beauticians who have taken a huge hit on business and working passionately to make things work again.

-This is absolutely sensational to hear because this only means hope for the rest of the world.
 Bit by bit, we are being set free to rebuild altogether.
-We can't wait until the UK, US, Canada, and all other countries in the EU and all over the world are able to reopen their hard-built business as well!
+We can't wait until the US and all other countries in the EU and all over the world are able to reopen their hard-built business as well!

 However, we wanted to address a very important issue--which is hygiene, extreme precautions, and maintenance of your salons and work areas after you reopen.
 Just because we can start working again, does not mean this entire pandemic has come to a halt.
 This has changed us forever--and especially upon early moments, we must be very careful.
 We've complied a list of 10 tips for all our beautician babes to refer to upon reopening to stay their safest, healthiest, and keep their families, clients, and close ones their most germ-free.

 1. Wash your hands before and after every client, and have them wash their hands upon entering your salon--as well as leaving.
 This is for their own sake as well.